 Lime Avenue project

-Rosliston’s horse chestnut avenue, known affectionately as ‘Conker Alley', is a local landmark.
-Sadly, some of the trees have been affected by disease and are dying of old age.
+Rosliston’s horse chestnut avenue, known affectionately as ‘Conker Alley', is a local landmark on Burton Road, Rosliston.
+Sadly, some of the trees have been affected by disease and some are dying of old age.

-Following discussions between the landowner and Derbyshire County Council, it was decided that affected trees should be replaced with either small-leaf lime or oak trees.
+Following discussions between the landowners and Derbyshire County Council, it was decided that affected trees should be replaced with small-leaf lime trees.

 Rosliston Community Group was keen to retain the idea of an ‘avenue', so a decision was made to try to create a lime avenue to grow up between the remaining horse chestnuts and gradually take over from them.